tkhobbes/newbooksdb/README.md

 - to display URLs like /books/hobbit instead of /books/3, friendly_id { https://rubygems.org/gems/friendly_id }
 - pagy to paginate big collections { https://rubygems.org/gems/pagy }.
 The "load more" concept is coming from here: { https://dev.to/davidcolbyatx/pagination-and-infinite-scrolling-with-rails-and-the-hotwire-stack-34om }
 - inline_svg to display SVGs { https://rubygems.org/gems/inline_svg }
+- has_scope for scoped routes and similar { https://rubygems.org/gems/has_scope }

 #### Development